Czapka: Origins

 This headdress developed initially as a square-topped variant of a shako.
 In its early, compact form from 1784 onwards the czapka was introduced by Austrian uhlans, during the time Galicia was under Habsburg rule.
 Its use was spread from eastern Europe by the Polish Legion, fighting for the French in the Napoleonic Wars, and became popular not only among Napoleon's French and allied forces, such as Westphalia, Bavaria, Saxony, and Naples, but also among the armies of his enemies.
-The Duchy of Warsaw used them for infantry and artillery units, but otherwise they were only ever used for uhlan units.
+The army of the Duchy of Warsaw's infantry and artillery units wore czapkas, but otherwise they were only ever used for uhlan units.

 After the Polish lancers proved their effectiveness during the Napoleonic Wars, armies across Europe quickly adopted the concept of the lancer regiments, complete with the czapka as their headdresses.

 Nineteenth-century usage

 At the end of the Napoleonic Wars the czapka continued to be worn by uhlans in Germany and Austria, as well as in France by Line-Regiment Lancers and later the Imperial Guard of Napoleon III.
 Lancer regiments in the British Army continued to wear czapkas (described as "lance caps") for full dress until 1939 and the modern Royal Lancers still retains this historic headdress for its Lancer Honour Guard.
 Along with the traditional double-breasted plastron-fronted lancer jacket, it is also still worn by the band of the Royal Yeomanry.

 With the end of the Second French Empire lancer regiments, and thus the czapka, disappeared from the French Army.

 The German or Austro-Hungarian czapka ("shapka") consisted of a body of pressed blackened leather, known as the cap and only given a shield on the front.
 This ended halfway down the back of the head and only protected the front of the head.
 Instead of a peak, the front was centred on the front point of a four-cornered lid on a stem on top of the helmet.
 On the left front edge of this lid was attached the National or cockade.
 There was also a sleeve for the insertion of a brush plume.
 On the front of the body was a metal emblem (usually an eagle).
 In German parade examples, a Paraderabatte in the regimental colours was also worn on this type of helmet.
 In Austro-Hungary they were lined in the regimental colour.
 A leather chin strap on chains was attached, worn up on the front of the helmet when dismounted.
 In Austro-Hungary there was also the Kommode-Tschapka, a lighter and more convenient version for field service for officers, without the emblem on the front and with a Wachstuchschicht instead.

 The Portuguese cavalry included lancer ("lanceiros") regiments until the overthrow of the Monarchy in 1910, and these retained the czapka in full dress.
 Spanish lancers wore the "Polish style" headdress from 1833 until after 1868 when a nickel-plated helmet with spike was adopted.